gbmhunter/eng-calcs-js/README.rst

 ========= ========== ============================================================================================================
 Version   Date       Comment
 ========= ========== ============================================================================================================
-v6.0.1.0  2013/11/29 Changed console.log() function calls to Log() so that they can be deactivated by setting DEBUG to false. v6.0.0.0  2013/11/29 Added Capacitor Energy calculator to repo, closes #2. v5.0.0.0  2013/11/28 Added Capacitor Charge calculator to repo, closes #3.
+v6.0.2.0  2013/11/29 Deleted unneeded, commented code, and replaced all console.log() calls with Log() in the Ohm's Law calculator and LT3745 calculator. v6.0.1.0  2013/11/29 Changed console.log() function calls to Log() so that they can be deactivated by setting DEBUG to false. v6.0.0.0  2013/11/29 Added Capacitor Energy calculator to repo, closes #2. v5.0.0.0  2013/11/28 Added Capacitor Charge calculator to repo, closes #3.